flyingmachine/nanoc-blog/content/programming/why-programmers-need-frameworks.md

 summary: "In the Clojure community, one of the unwritten tenets is that frameworks can eat shit."
 ---

-In the Clojure community, one of the unwritten tenets is that frameworks can eat shit.
+As I've used Clojure over the years, I've gotten the impression that there's a strong aversion to using frameworks.
 Other languages might need frameworks, but not ours!
 Libraries all the way, baby!

 This attitude did not develop without reason.
 Many of us came to Clojure after getting burned on magical frameworks like Rails, where